 Special relativity changes the energy levels of the 5d orbital in a gold atom so that the energy difference between 5d and 6s orbitals equals the energy of a ‘blue’ photon.
 Gold thus absorbs blue light when electrons are elevated from the 5d to the 6s orbitals, while other metals do not.
 These special relativistic changes to the energy levels of atomic orbitals are slightly different for each element.

 Relativistic contractions on gold’s valence electrons (the 6s subshell) pull the 6s electron very close to the nucleus.
 Being closer to the nucleus makes the 6s electron less accessible to any potential reactants.
-Special relativity is not only the reason for gold’s alluring, yellow colour but also the reason for its low reactivity! ●
+Special relativity is not only the reason for gold’s yellow colour but also for its very low reactivity! ●